NATO Science and Technology Organization: The Centre for Maritime Research and Experimentation (CMRE)

-CMRE is NATO's knowledge repository for maritime S&T, offering a trusted platform for NATO Nations and partners to work together and to share science and technology.
-CMRE provides a science and technology framework through which NATO realizes the benefits of ownership by enforcing the values of the Alliance while reducing risks, costs, and aligning national interests and ambitions.
-The intellectual capital thus generated has great value in creating operational advantage and equipping the future force.
+CMRE is NATO's knowledge repository for maritime S&T.

-CMRE conducts relevant, state-of-the-art scientific research in ocean science, modelling and simulation, acoustics and other disciplines, that is potentially game changing.
+CMRE conducts scientific research in ocean science, modelling and simulation, acoustics and other disciplines.

 CMRE contributes new technologies enabling access to unmanned systems that have the ability to sense, comprehend, predict, communicate, plan, make decisions and take appropriate actions to achieve mission goals.
 This provides operators with new technologies across the spectrum of expeditionary kinetic and non-kinetic capabilities required to defeat traditional threats decisively and confront irregular challenges effectively.
 CMRE also provides Science & Technology enhancements to unmanned vehicles and vessels, integrated defence systems, and autonomous intelligent systems that better enable operators to complete missions in hostile environments by avoiding, defeating and surviving attacks.

 Advice

 The NATO Chief Scientist serves two roles: as scientific advisor to senior NATO leadership and as Chair of the STB.
-This advice is sourced from the collective STO programmes and the underlying knowledge base and then synthesised and integrated in a timely manner for political and military decision-makers.
+This advice is sourced from the collective STO programmes and the underlying knowledge base and then synthesized and integrated for political and military decision-makers.
 The STO Office of the Chief Scientist (OCS, embedded within NATO HQ) supports the NATO Chief Scientist in both roles and provides secretarial support to the STB.

-How the work is Organized
+How the work is organized

 Each Panel/Group's Programme of Work is carried out by Technical Teams made up of national experts.

 Prior to launching a Technical Team, when a Panel/Group believes that a particular expertise is required to assist or advise it on the technical merit or feasibility of a specific proposal, an Exploratory Team (ET) is established in order to carry out a feasibility study to establish whether it is worth starting a larger activity.
 The step of involving an ET is sometimes omitted if the idea has a strong support and can go straight into one of the technical activities listed below.

 Technical Teams are assigned by the Panels/Group to perform specific tasks, such as: